crewmeister/coding-challenge/README.md

 can't copy your solution.
 The repository contains a scaffold for frontend and backend candidates including a test setup and a mocked API.
 You're free to use whatever tools you want to use. (eg. if you're more comfortable with a different assertion library feel free to add it).

 Whenever you're done please zip the project and send it to: dev+coding-challenge@crewmeister.com

 We'll review your submission as soon as possible.
+Key-points we're going to review:

+- naming
+- tests
+- duplications
+- code consistency
+- function lengths
+- commit + commit messages

 # Scenario

 At crewmeister on of our products is the absence manager.
 With this product